vargo-james/quick-test/README.md

 ## Installation

   This is just one header file.
-If you want to test it, get the makefile and the frameword_test.cpp file and put them in the directory  with ttest.h.
+If you want to test it, get the makefile and the framework_test.cpp file and put them in the directory  with ttest.h.
   Then from that directory run

     $ make && make clean